alexbatesdev/Neumont-Capstone/readme.md

 Startup will likely include filling out one or more .env files, then running a docker-compose command.

 To run the undockerized frontend run `npm run dev` in the react-app directory.

+For storybook use check the readme in the react-app directory.